 Serious back injuries and back surgeries often result in some amount of permanent impairment.
-Basically, this means that you do not have a full recovery.
+Basically, this means that you do not have a one hundred percent recovery from your injury.

 Permanent impairment could result from limited range of motion.
 You might not be able to lift as much as you did before.
 Pain could potentially cause permanent impairment as well.